utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 Super simple, aye? :)

+In the case of the :py:class:`.PyPlotCreator`, such a plot function can be **averse to any creator**, because it is compatible not only with the :py:class:`.PyPlotCreator` but also with :ref:`derived creators <pcr_psp>`.
+This makes it very flexible in its usage, serving solely as the bridge between data and their visualization:
+For that reason, the decorator does not specify a ``creator`` argument, but the plot configuration does.
-The corresponding plot configuration could look like this:
+The corresponding plot configuration could then look like this:

 .. code-block:: yaml